-Well, this SNZG15 is a sort of an upgrade over the SNK809 with bigger size and better overall build quality in my opinion.
+The Seiko SNZG15 is certainly an upgrade over the SNK809 with bigger size and better overall build quality in my opinion – it is the more pricier watch of the two.

 SNZG15K1 VS SNZG15J1